HyperSpike: Models

 HyperSpike models are divided into two types, directional and omni-directional.
 The directional units can also be integrated into a remote-controlled platform.
 The Omnidirectional units can also remote-controlled through an IP network.

 Directional models

 Directional HyperSpikes are characterized by their ability to form a narrow beam of sound.
-This collimated beam can range from 5 degrees to 15 degrees radius at 2 kHz.
+This collimated beam can range from 5 degrees to 15 degrees at 2 kHz.
 The current models offered are detailed below with their maximum sound pressure level.